JulioGmz89/multidirectional_shooter/docs/UI/IndicatorSetup.md

 # Off-Screen Indicator System - Setup Guide

-## Phase 1 Implementation Complete ✅
+## Implementation Complete ✅

-The core off-screen indicator system has been implemented.
+The off-screen indicator system has been fully implemented.
 This guide explains how to set up the system in your scene.

 ---